 clip of training, I am the 'bad guy' in the green T shirt

 I recall my brown belt test; it was one of the most difficult tests I ever had.
 I prepared for it for months, training 15 hours a week in addition to the many hours in the dojo (training hall), and still, it was tough.
+I knew what I was up against.
+I lifted weights, ran up hill and ran up steep stairs, I jumped rope and of course practiced my techniques endlessly.
+And finally, the moment came to prove myself.
 The fights were so hard I felt I could not go on, but I did, I could not fail my teacher.
 At the end, as I was bruised and tired beyond belief, he said to me, "I was not testing your ability to fight, I know you can fight.
 I was testing your desire to live, to survive."
 That is reality; that is a lesson I have never forgotten.
 The truth of battle; that is the truth of Israeli combat.

 I feel very privileged to be able to train with Itay, as these days he rarely teaches civilians.
 Despite his many years of training Itay continues to look for better ways to defend against the threats that we face today in Israel.